Hidden Costs of Deferred Maintenance

 Not all facility repairs and capital upgrades can be completed immediately.

-Depending on the system, where it's located, and the use of the building it's in, the strategy may be to run the system to failure—and that may be fine for systems that aren’t mission-critical or where the failure doesn’t impact other parts of the building.
-But what about deferring maintenance on systems where there could be a broader impact?
+Depending on the system, where it is located, and the use of the building it is in, the strategy may be to run the system to failure—and that may be fine for systems that are not mission-critical or where the failure does not impact other parts of the building.
+However, what about deferring maintenance on systems where there could be a broader impact?

 Now, as the team starts to look at fixing the roof, they find all sorts of surprises.
-First, there's an emergency repair to fix the roof.
-Then, there's some damage to the sub-roofing and the insulation needs to be replaced.
+First, there is an emergency repair to fix the roof.
+Then, there is some damage to the sub-roofing and the insulation needs to be replaced.
 Downstairs, below the leak, the walls are soft and the ceiling is stained, meaning both must be replaced.
 Opening the wall shows further damage, and even the beginning of mold.
 By deferring the repair of a section of the roof, the cost has skyrocketed 10 to 20 times (or more) than what the original cost would have been.

-Using a tool that prioritizes capital repairs and replacements can help you identify the risks associated with deferring maintenance and avoiding significant penalties for not completing maintenance and repair tasks on time.
+Using a tool that prioritizes capital repairs and replacements can help organizations identify the risks associated with deferring maintenance and avoiding significant penalties for not completing maintenance and repair tasks on time.